How to Use Keyword Tools in Your Favor

 Even though the keyword isn’t the only factor that influences your positioning in search rankings, it is important that you use your keyword whenever possible, to draw the attention of search engines for your content.

 In smaller posts, up to 500 words, your keyword should come up at least five times during the text, including intertitles and paragraphs.

-Of course, there is no limit to mention your keyword but it is always good to remember that texts with a lot of repeated words may seem confused and disrupt your visitor experience.
+Of course, there is no limit to mentioning your keyword but it is always good to remember that texts with a lot of repeated words may seem confused and disrupt your visitor experience.